treasure-data/luigi-td-example/README.md

 ## List of Example Tasks

 [./apps/examples/](https://github.com/treasure-data/luigi-td-example/tree/master/apps/examples) directory contain a couple of basic workflow tasks, you can use as building blocks.
+All examples use [Luigi-TD](https://github.com/treasure-data/luigi-td), a library to make it easier to use TD from Luigi.

 Filename  | Description
 ------------- | -------------